amirahnasihah/hashnode-blog-posts/cl85h08z10afj2inv0wh39xyn.md

 onClick={() => setFlag(!flag)}
 ```

-Observe the code below to see the differences about this method code.
+Observe the code below to see the differences in this method code.

 And in this function, what I am going to have is a `setClick()` and I am going to toggle the `flag` value and this will work as it is.

-So, if you click on the button, it still work as it is.
+So, if you click on the button, it still works as it is.

 So, in this way, you can handle the events in React application.